OptimalBranching/BooleanInference.jl/matrix100/slides-sat.typ

 ]
 )

-== The 2-SAT Reduction Strategy
+== Smart Measure: Reducing to 2-SAT
 #timecounter(2)

-*Observation*: After branching and unit propagation, many clauses become:
+*Key observation*: After branching, many clauses simplify:
-- Unit clauses (directly fixed by propagation)
+- *Unit clauses* — directly propagate
-- Binary clauses (2-SAT, solvable in linear time!)
+- *Binary clauses* — 2-SAT, solvable in linear time!
-- Larger clauses (still need branching)
+- *Larger clauses* — still need branching

-#definition("Measure: Number of Non-2-SAT Clauses")[
+#definition("Measure: Number of Hard Clauses")[
-  Define the measure $rho$ as the number of clauses with $>=3$ literals:
   $ rho(F) = |{c in F : |c| >= 3}| $

-  A problem with $rho = 0$ is a 2-SAT problem, solvable in $O(n)$ time.
+  When $rho = 0$, the problem reduces to 2-SAT — solvable in $O(n)$ time!
 ]

-*Goal*: Design branching rules that maximize the reduction of $rho$, not just the number of variables.
+*Goal*: Branch to maximize reduction of $rho$, not just the number of variables.

+This exploits the *cascading effect* of constraint propagation.

 // == Why This Measure?
 // #timecounter(1)